What do Tasmanian devils look like?

 Why are they black and white?

 Devils “display” to each other a lot with their head held high and with a wide gaping “yawn”.
 When they do this the white blaze on the chest is obvious, could this enhance the display objective?
-Similarly when devils interact aggressively, the loser turns and runs making the rump display prominent.
-Could this in turn assist with enhancing the message or is it “faking” which end is which?
+Similarly, when devils interact aggressively, the loser turns and runs making the rump display prominent.

 How long do they live?